gquiring/MorphingClockQ/README.md

 Added more configuration options to the web interface.

 Added urldecode function to remove the special characters from web entries.
 They were being written to the config file which caused issues.

+Added day of week to the dateline.
+Right now it's hardcoded for Sun being the first day of week.